MBCProject/mbc-markdown/yfaq/README.md

 ### What are the primary use cases of MBC? ###

-MBC enables consistency in reporting and consequently, supports analytics and similarity analysis.
-MBC's well-defined behaviors also support the definition of indicator signatures for detecting behaviors during analysis.
+MBC's primary use cases are:
+* **Standardized reporting**: Enables consistent interpretation of result data and improves detection, mitigation, and remediation.
+* **Correlation of malware analysis results**: Correlates results of automated tools (e.g., sandboxes) or manual analysis, providing validation of results or identifying areas for further investigation.
+* **Labeled data sets for malware research**: using MBC to label malware samples provides a collection of malware meeting chosen criteria that can support research (e.g., assessment of tool effectiveness, similarity analysis).
+* **Malware analysis support**: Informs the malware analysis process because having a set of identified, organized behaviors helps an analyst know what to look for.

+### How should information in the Methods section be used? ###

+Methods are variations of behaviors and are provided to help explain behaviors.
+Methods aren't intended to be referenced in analyses in the same way that behaviors are, in part because it would be hard to enumerate all methods associated with a behavior.

+MBC aims to support the malware analysis community so eventually, methods could be expanded and refined to serve as "sub-behaviors."
+If the expansion of methods is warranted, it may be they are used for manual mapping of behaviors while higher-level behaviors are used by automated analysis systems (which is not to say that some methods could not be identified automatically).

 ### Can MBC behaviors be used without MBC objectives?
 Can objectives be used without behaviors?
-Or must objectives and behaviors be specified in pairs? ###
+Or must objectives and behaviors be specified in pairs?
+Can methods be used alone? ###

 Objectives correspond to the intentions behind malware behaviors.
 For example, malware may use [Hooking](https://github.com/MBCProject/mbc-markdown/blob/master/credential-access/hooking.md) (behavior) to load and execute code within the context of another process either to hide its execution (defense evasion objective), to gain elevated privileges (privilege escalation objective), or to access the process's memory (credential access objective).
 Because it's not always possible to know intent, MBC behaviors can be used without objectives.
 For example, automated sandbox analysis may indicate hooking behavior without corresponding information on intent, in which case objectives might not be specified; alternatively, *all* objectives associated with a behavior might be noted.

 If lower level behaviors are not known, it may be appropriate to only reference an MBC objective.
 For example, if a sandbox reports that a malware sample exhibits "self-defense" with no other details, the information is best captured by the Defense Evasion objective, without specifying any specific behaviors.

+Because methods are specific to a behavior, they're always associated with a behavior and aren’t used on their own

 ### <a name="gotbotkr"><a/>Can malware behaviors identified via manual analysis map to multiple MBC behaviors, or should correspondence be one-to-one? ###